-The prevalence of chronic pulmonary aspergillosis (CPA) in patients with acute exacerbation of chronic obstructive pulmonary disease (AECOPD) has been sparsely explored in the literature, particularly in the Indian subcontinent where the climatic conditions and environment play a role in abetting the growth of these organisms.
-Previous studies in Western countries have indicated an association between CPA and COPD patients.
+The prevalence of CPA in AECOPD patients has been sparsely explored in the literature, particularly in the Indian subcontinent, where climatic conditions and environment play a role in abetting the growth of these organisms.
+Previous studies in western countries have indicated an association between CPA and COPD patients.
 In our study, we examined 61 patients with AECOPD, with the majority (39.3%) falling within the 51-60 years age group.
-The mean age of the study participants was 62 ± 10.1 and these findings aligned with previous studies conducted by Shawki et al. and Nguyen et al.in the Egyptian population, where the average age noted was 59 ± 2.3 and 54.9 ± 13.9 respectively [8,9].
-However, Katsuhiro et al. and Miravitlles et al. noted that the risk of exacerbation in COPD patients increased by 20% for every 10 years of age, making advanced age an independent risk factor for exacerbation[10,11].
+The mean age of the study participants was 62 ± 10.1 , and these findings aligned with previous studies conducted by Shawki et al.